SaaFomenko/calendar/README.md

 # calendar

-- getmonth.cpp - source with function for get month in cyrillic characters.
+- getmonth.cpp - source with function for get month in cyrillic characters by number from 1 to 12.
 - outstr.cpp - source with function for output string to out stream, have second default argument with char end row.
 - define.h - file with define sources application.